 Since the Channel Tunnel first opened, it’s been easier and easier for holidaymakers heading to Europe from the UK, and vice versa.
 However, it’s a relatively recent invention!
 To that end, there are likely plenty of things many people probably don’t know about the link between England and France.

-Here are some of the most fascinating high-speed and interesting facts about the Euro Tunnel – and why it’s still so important to travellers to this day!
+Here are some of the most fascinating high-speed and fun facts about the Euro Tunnel – and why it’s still so important to travellers to this day!

 1. The Channel Tunnel took a long time to build – and went over-budget.